Written from direct experience helping foreigners buy homes in Morocco.

 - Trusting the agent’s lawyer.
 In Morocco, the same small circle of professionals often work together.
 Independent representation is essential.

 - Ignoring the title type.
 Melkia titles, “moulkia”, are traditional ownership documents based on witnesses, not a central registry.
 They can be valid, but they are a minefield for foreigners.
+Read the full comparison of Melkia versus Titre Foncier before you make any decision.

 - Paying cash outside the notarial act.
 Some sellers ask for part of the price “under the table” to reduce declared tax.
 This exposes the buyer to legal risk and kills any future capital gains calculation.